11th annual Petrolia festival benefits local organizations

 “We try to get a lot of grants, but still some of the grants we have to match them, you know,” Fox said.
 “It takes money to operate, you know, and we’re pretty fortunate we got a good community that helps us out and gives us this money so we can protect and serve better.”

-“About I guess, four years ago, we started coming out to it,” Festival Attendee Bill Holcombe said.
+“About four years ago we started coming out to it,” festival attendee Bill Holcombe said.
 “My daughter had a blast and she’s wanted to come out every year ever since.
 So, it’s been a lot of fun, it raises a lot of money for the community up here.
 There’s a lot of people who put a lot of work into it so we come out and support ’em.”

 “You see a lot of organizations around that are from the high school and from the community that want to make sure that this succeeds,” Cox said.
 “And so, a lot of people kind of come together and pull together for this one day in October to make it happen.”